thomasstep/crow-api/README.md

 });
 ```

+#### `lambdaIntegrationOptions`

+This prop is an object with keys corresponding to the API path of a Lambda function and a value corresponding to the configuration that should be applied to the Lambda Integration.
+The configuration allowed is exactly the same as the [LambdaIntegrationOptions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.LambdaIntegrationOptions.html).

+#### `models`

+This prop helps set up the `Model`s used in `methodConfiguration` above.
+It is an array of `CrowModelOptions` which are the same as [`MethodOptions`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.ModelOptions.html) except that the `modelName` is required.
+The `Model`s will receive an ID equal to its `modelName` which is why that prop is required.
+The `IModel` can then be referenced in `methodConfigurations` using its `modelName`.

+#### `requestValidators`

+This prop helps set up the `RequestValidator`s used in `methodConfiguration` above.
+It is an array of `CrowRequestValidatorOptions` which are the same as [`RequestValidatorOptions`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RequestValidatorOptions.html) except that the `requestValidatorName` is required.
+The `RequestValidator`s will receive an ID equal to its `requestValidatorName` which is why that prop is required.
+The `IRequestValidator` can then be referenced in `methodConfigurations` using its `requestValidatorName`.

 #### `methodConfigurations`

 This prop allows for more complex overrides to individual methods.
 The prop is an object with keys corresponding to the API path of a method and a value corresponding to the configuration that should be applied to the method as well as the key `useAuthorizerLambda` which will invoke the authorizer Lambda whenever the method is called.
 The configuration allowed is almost exactly the same as [`MethodOptions`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.MethodOptions.html) plus the `useAuthorizerLambda` boolean.